pachterlab/gget/docs/src/en/opentargets.md

 **Flags**
 `-csv` `--csv`
 Command-line only.
 Returns the output in CSV format, instead of JSON format.
+Python: Use `json=True` to return output in JSON format.

 `-q` `--quiet`
 Command-line only.
 Prevents progress information from being displayed.